AdobeDocs/campaign-classic.en/help/social/using/examples-of-facebook-apps.md

 >[!IMPORTANT]
 >
->Comply with the configuration steps detailed in [Creating a Facebook application](../../social/using/creating-a-facebook-application.md).
+>Comply with the configuration steps detailed in [Create a Facebook application](../../social/using/creating-a-facebook-application.md).

 In example 1, we personalized the display of the Facebook page according to the value in the **[!UICONTROL Fan of the page]** field.
 It is also possible to process the **[!UICONTROL Application settings]** field.
 This field lets you recover data contained in a link generated by Adobe Campaign, via Facebook.